 How to Measure Humidity

-To know how much humidity your bearded dragon tank has, install a hygrometer.
+Hygrometers read the humidity of a bearded dragon tank.
 A hygrometer measures the amount of humidity and water vapour in the atmosphere.

 Hygrometers are either analogue or digital.
-Both are suitable for your bearded dragons house.
+Both are suitable for a bearded dragons house.